epinio/docs/docs/references/customization/appcharts.md

 |`tlsIssuer`    	|string                 |The name of the cert issuer to use for route certs		|
 |`username`     	|string                 |The name of the user deploying the application			|

-Routes are maps holding four keys
+Routes are maps composed of four keys:

 |Name		|Kind	|Meaning								|
 |---		|---	|---									|